Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

-\citet{CBwK-nips16} consider an extension of \BwK to \emph{linear} contextual bandits (see Section~\ref{CB:sec:lin}), where the expected outcome matrix is linear in the context $x_t$, and all policies are allowed.
+\xhdr{Linear contextual \BwK.} In the extension to \emph{linear} contextual bandits (see Section~\ref{CB:sec:lin}), the expected outcome matrix is linear in the context $x_t$, and all policies are allowed.
 Formally, each context is a matrix: $x_t \in [0,1]^{K\times m}$, where rows correspond to arms, and each arm's context has dimension $m$.
 The linear assumption states that $\E[\vM_t \mid x_t] = x_t\, \mathbf{W}$, for some matrix $\mathbf{W}\in [0,1]^{(d+1)\times m}$ that is fixed over time, but not known to the algorithm. \citet{CBwK-nips16} achieve regret bound

 The $\tildeO(m\sqrt{T})$ dependence is the best possible for linear bandits \citep{DaniHK-colt08}, whereas the $(1+\OPT/B)$ term and the restriction to $B>mT^{3/4}$ is due to \BwK.
-In particular, this regret bound is optimal, up to logarithmic factors, in the regime $B>\max(\Omega(\OPT),\,m\,T^{3/4})$.
+In particular, this regret bound is optimal, up to logarithmic factors, in the regime $B>\Omega(\max(\OPT,\,m\,T^{3/4}))$.